Doro Merande: Early years

-Born in Columbus, Kansas, as Dora Matthews, she was the daughter of a minister.
+Born in Columbia, Kansas, as Dora Matthews, she was the daughter of a minister.
 At age 18, while living with her family in Kansas City, Missouri, she worked as a music teacher.
-She later headed to New York City to become an actress.
+She later went to New York City to become an actress.

 Stage actress

 Merande found her first part in a small summer company in Massachusetts.
 She coveted Broadway parts during the Great Depression.
 Her career began with the Jules Levanthal Company.

 She appeared on Broadway using her birth name in That Ferguson Family (1928) and Montmartreas (1922).
 Her first Broadway appearance as Doro Merande was as "Sophie Tuttle" in Loose Moments in 1935.
 Soon she was cast in One Good Year, Red Harvest, and Angel Island.
 Her first major stage role was playing the gossip in Our Town by Thornton Wilder repeating her performance in the 1940 film.
 Merande later appeared with Leo G. Carroll in Lo and Behold, The Rat Race with Betty Field, and in The Silver Whistle, with Jose Ferrer.
 She performed with Clifton Webb (in Mr. Belvedere Rings The Bell), Walter Huston (in Apple of His Eye), and Franchot Tone (in Hope for Your Best).

 Her final Broadway appearance was in the 1969 revival of The Front Page, in which she portrayed the cleaning woman, as she later also did in the 1970 television and the 1974 film version.
 The 1974 film version was her final appearance; she was directed by Billy Wilder, with whom she had previously worked in the films The Seven Year Itch (1955) and Kiss Me, Stupid (1964).